logo

 Greg Case

-No, I'll just underscore, Elise, as we came into this as a set of perspectives in March, as Krista highlighted, you know, to get Eric to talk at some point around the integration that we're working on now, those high expectations have been exceeded.
+No, I'll just underscore, Elise, as we came into this with a set of perspectives in March, as Krista highlighted, you know, get Eric to talk at some point around the integration that we're working on now.
+Those high expectations have been exceeded.
 I mean, the opportunities that we see for innovation on behalf of clients, you know, greater than ever before.
-Obviously, all the economic pieces, Krista highlighted, are still fully in place, but that opportunity is, we think, very compelling for clients, as they understand it, and also, you know, very compelling for our colleagues.
-And again, this is the conversation I have all the time with John Haley.
-You know, this is two organizations coming together, both on a similar journey, and see the opportunity now to accelerate that journey dramatically on behalf of clients.
-So that really, you know, is the momentum we feel as we spend time with colleagues at Willow Stars, who often just continues to grow.
+Obviously, all the economic pieces, Krista highlighted, are still fully in place.
+But that opportunity is, we think, very compelling for clients as they understand it. and also, you know, very compelling for our colleagues.
+And, again, this is the conversation I have all the time with John Haley.
+You know, this is two organizations coming together both on a similar journey and see the opportunity now to accelerate that journey dramatically on behalf of clients.
+So that really, you know, is the momentum we feel as we spend time with colleagues at Little Stars Watson just continues to grow.
+Thank you.

 speaker